 Act on your intuition when it comes to other people’s needs.

 What other things would you add to the list?

 Talk with your tutor about this topic.

 Use the related resources below to learn more.

 Learning and Practice

-Read the vocabulary words on the right.
+Read the vocabulary words below.

 Do you know what they mean?
 Can you guess from the context?

 Practice pronunciation with your tutor.
 Try to use the words in sentences.